luigipacheco/luigipacheco.com/about.md

 ---

 # About Me
 My real name is Luis Pacheco.
-I'm an architect graduated from La Salle Bajío in León Mexico with a Master in Robotics and Advanced Manufacturing from IAAC.
+I'm an architect graduated from La Salle Bajío in León Mexico with a Master in Robotics and Advanced Manufacturing from [IAAC](http://www.iaac.net) in Barcelona.
 I been involved with DIY movement since 2011 when I figured out I hated building architectural models so instead I assembled a 3D printer to make them for me.
 This lead me to co-found [MakerMex](http://www.makermex.com) (2012) a digital manufacturing and robotics company with Sam and Juan Carlos.
 I been CEO of MakerMex since then.

 # Makermex projects: